East Farmingdale, New York: K-12 education

 The portion of East Farmingdale north of Conklin Street is all within the Half Hollow Hills Central School District.
 Most elementary students go to Paumanok Elementary School or Signal Hill Elementary School.
 All secondary school students go to West Hollow Middle School and Half Hollow Hills High School East.

 Most areas of East Farmingdale located south of Conklin Street are located within the Farmingdale Union Free School District.
 There is also a small area of East Farmingdale within the Copiague Union Free School District, but no residential homes are in this area.

-All East Farmingdale elementary students in the Farmingdale Union Free School District attend Saltzman East Memorial Elementary School, which is the only public grade school in East Farmingdale.
+All East Farmingdale elementary students in the Farmingdale Union Free School District attend Saltzman East Memorial Elementary School, which is the only public grade school located within East Farmingdale.

 Higher education

 East Farmingdale is home to Farmingdale State College.
 The college is located in the northwestern part of the CDP.

 Local attractions

 New York State Route 110 (Broad Hollow Road) is one of the largest business corridors on Long Island, and many Long Island companies are based in East Farmingdale.
 Republic Airport is located in the center of the CDP, and Saint Charles Cemetery is just east of the airport.
 These two areas make up about one-third of the CDP's land area.
 Adventureland, one of Long island's most popular amusement parks, is located in East Farmingdale, across the street from Farmingdale State College.